stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 The precipitation predictor used for copper was 21-day cumulative precipitation.
-In addition, evidence of higher copper concentrations during summer lead us to add *summer* as a categorical predictor to the copper model (where *summer* = 1 during July, August, September, and *summer* = 0 for all other months).
+In addition, evidence of higher copper concentrations during summer led us to add *summer* as a categorical predictor to the copper model (where *summer* = 1 during July, August, September, and *summer* = 0 for all other months).